This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 “The best way to help the poor is to not be one of them.” – Bob Harrington

 Your capacity expands as you grow in freedom.
-Which would you rather be: a slave or a liberator of slaves?

 Ransom Demand #1: Income Tax

-The percentage for Income Tax comes from Sweeney’s books, not from his TED Talk.
+The percentage for Income Tax comes from Sweeney’s books, not his TED Talk.
 Put 20% of your gross income into your Income Tax bucket.
 Why 20%?

 “If you’re paying more than 20% in taxes, you’re not paying your accountant enough money!” – Kieron Sweeney

-You might even handle all of your finances through your company and have a low enough personal income that you don’t have to pay any income tax on your personal income.
+You might even handle all your finances through your company and have a low enough personal income that you don’t have to pay any income tax on your personal income.
 It’s something worth talking to your accountant about.

 One change like that can save you many thousands of dollars every year and millions of dollars over the course of your lifetime, especially when you factor in that you’ll get a much greater return on your investments when you handle income taxes and other taxes a lot differently than the vast majority of other people do.